Address: Lime Rock Park, 60 White Hollow Road, Lakeville, CT 06039, USA

 Lime Rock Park is located on Route 112, just east of Millerton, New York and south of Lakeville, Connecticut.
 The nearest airport is Bradley International Airport at Windsor Locks, around a 50 mile/1 hour 20 minutes drive from Lime Rock.
 The nearest major city in Hartford.

-Find the best hotel and flight deals near to Lime Rock Park:
+Find the best hotel and room deals near to Lime Rock Park: